nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Exception Handling
-* If an exception is `throw`n in `try` statement:
+* If an exception is `throw`n in a `try` statement:
   * Execution is passed to the compatible `catch` block
   * If the `catch` block successfully finishes
     * If present, execution is passed to `finally` block
     * Execution moves to the next statement after the `try` statement
-* If an exception isn't thrown in the `try` statement, or isn't caught by any `catch` block in the *call stack*:
+* If an exception is thrown outside the `try` statement, or isn't caught by any `catch` block in the *call stack*:
-  * the process is terminated and error message is displayed to the user
+  * the process is terminated and an error message is displayed to the user

 [SOURCE](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/exceptions/)